A life of making things

 June 21, 1980

 Where it all began.
 From a simple basement workshop designer Peter Saloom began to create both the designs and the philosophy that would become Saloom Furniture Company.
 These were the early days.
 The company only had a handful of customers.
 Peter handled the drawing, woodworking, sales, and delivery alone.
-Designs were simple, modern, and featured mixed material tops like slate and tile.
+Designs were simple, modern, and featured mixed material tops like

 Linda Joins the Effort